ReFS: Server 2022

+Versions

 ReFS has some different versions, with various degrees of compatibility between operating system versions.
-Aside for development versions of the filesystem, usually, later operating system versions can mount filesystems created with earlier OS versions (backwards compatibility).
+Aside from development versions of the filesystem, usually, later operating system versions can mount filesystems created with earlier OS versions (backwards compatibility).
 Some features may not be compatible with the feature set of the OS.
 The version, cluster size and other features of the filesystem can be queried with the command fsutil fsinfo refsinfo volumename.